[3.8] Omni-golem Primordial Chain Elementalist

 It should be noted that there is some debate about the effectiveness of concentrated effect.
 The decreased AOE makes it harder to shotgun the different golems' magma ball if you use Greater Multiple Projectiles, which some debates is a dps loss despite the increased damage gain from the skill itself.

 Amulet - Primordial chain (required) - lowest minion damage and life reductions possible.
-Minion movement speed is actually very important for melee golems (ice, stone, chaos) dps uptime.
+Minion movement speed is actually very important for melee golems (ice, stone, carrion, and chaos) dps uptime.
 Get the best one you can.
 If you can, try to get a corrupted version with either increased discipline or hatred aura effect, or the best possible corruption, "you can apply an additional curse to enemies".
 This will save you 3-4 skill tree points that you can spend either in ES, ES recharge, or more minion damage, but this corruption is usually very expensive.

 Main hand and Off-hand - Clayshapers (required) - Minion life > minions physical damage > attack speed.
 Gives +2 golems.
 Very cheap.
 However, if you are having trouble staying alive or just want more survivability, consider running a high ES shield in your offhand, but you will lose 1 golem which is a significant dps loss considering the primordial harmony jewels.